sapphiredev/plugins/packages/i18next/README.md

 }
 ```

-This method will edit a message with the translation of the translation key.
+`editLocalized` edits a message, replacing its content with translated text resolved from its key.

 ```typescript
 import { editLocalized } from '@sapphire/plugin-i18next'